samwycherley/samwycherley/README.md

 I can be reached at svpwych [at) stanford (dot) edu

 Recent working papers:
 - "Cointegration with Occasionally Binding Constraints", November 2022 (with James A. Duffy and Sophocles Mavroeidis).
-Available at https://arxiv.org/abs/2211.09604
+Available at: https://arxiv.org/abs/2211.09604